Student Research at SUNY Geneseo

 - It's best to begin investigating research opportunities during your sophomore year and begin the research during your junior year.
 You, of course, can begin earlier or later!

 - Decide whether you really want to commit to doing research.
 Research is generally rewarding and challenging.
-Taking BIOL 281 available only in the Fall semester may help you in your decision as to whether to do research.
-This course is required if you plan to "graduate with Biology honors" by completing the honors program and honors thesis.
+Speak with your advisor if you would like to learn more about "graduating with Biology honors" which requires completing the honors program and honors thesis.